phongnt570/ascent/README.md

 ### RoBERTa models
-Download our pretrained models for triple clustering and facet type labeling from this link: https://www.dropbox.com/s/go8ky3qqshjqo5x/models.zip?dl=0 then extract it to the project's root folder.
+Download our pretrained models for triple clustering and facet type labeling from https://nextcloud.mpi-klsb.mpg.de/index.php/s/s2ELgPgC5LEGEFp then extract it to the project's root folder.

 ### Bing API Key